SimonORorke/PitchGrid-Continuum-Bridge/README.md

 2. Save the tuning table to one of the instrument's eight custom tuning grids.
 3. Load the custom tuning grid into the current preset.

 Once the instrument has implemented the requirements, which should take less than half a second, it sends an acknowledgement back to PCB.
 PCB then displays the updated tuning parameters and a confirmation message "Instrument tuning updated".
-If all this has worked, Haken Editor will be showing the updated tuning and, if specified, rounding parameters:
+If all this has worked, Haken Editor will be showing the updated tuning and, if overriden in PCB (see below), rounding parameters:

 <img src="images\Editor Rounding and Tuning.png" alt="Editor Rounding and Tuning" style="zoom: 80%;" />